 How Parents can Protect & Stop Teens From the Dark Side of Memes?

-Parents need to set parental control on their kid’s activities, especially on their social media activities.
-Almost 75% of teens have their own individual mobile phones and 97% of children somehow manage to get their hands on digital devices.
-It means it is possible that your child could be a victim, witness or bullying or shaming someone online with the use of memes.
-Therefore, cell phone parental monitoring app empowers parents to potentially monitor concerning situations that your teens may be expressing through memes.
-However, your teens or children may have issues like self –harm, suicide ideation, depression and bullying online.
-Mobile phone parental control advanced features can easily detect text overlaid on multimedia sent or receive on social media in terms of logs.
+Parents need to set parental control on their kid’s activities, especially their social media activities.
+Almost 75% of teens have mobile phones, and 97% of children use digital devices.
+It means it is possible that your child could be a victim, witness, or bullying or shaming someone online with the use of memes.
+Therefore, the cell phone parental monitoring app empowers parents to potentially monitor situations that their teens may be expressing through memes.
+However, your teens or children may have issues like self–harm, suicidal ideation, depression, and bullying online.
+Mobile phone parental control advanced features can easily detect text overlaid on multimedia sent or received on social media in terms of logs.